-- Reducing coffee, tea and alcohol intake.
+Reduce coffee, tea and alcohol intake.

-- Reducing intake of bladder irritants such as fizzy drinks, fruit juices and artificial sweeteners.
+Reduce intake of bladder irritants such as fizzy drinks, fruit juices and artificial sweeteners.

 What women can do to improve bladder control

-- Assess how much fluid (such as water, juice, coffee, tea, fizzy drinks) you drink in total each day.
-Usually 5 to 6 drinks a day in total is enough.
-There is no ‘right amount’ to drink – frequently people think they should drink a lot more than they need.
+Work out how much fluid (such as water, juice, coffee, tea, fizzy drinks) you drink each day.
+Usually, 5–6 drinks a day in total is enough.
+There is no right amount to drink – often people think they should drink a lot more than they need.

-- Try to keep your bowel movements regular.
+Try to keep your bowel movements regular.

-- Many people find their bladder control problems are worse if they are constipated, which can happen if you don’t empty your bowel regularly or don’t eat enough fibre.
+Many people find their bladder control problems are worse if they are constipated, which can happen if you don’t empty your bowel regularly or don’t eat enough fibre.